ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 There are 3 variants of the tree implemented in this library, namely: `BaseTrie`, `CheckpointTrie` and `SecureTrie`. `CheckpointTrie` adds checkpointing functionality to the `BaseTrie` with the methods `checkpoint`, `commit` and `revert`. `SecureTrie` extends `CheckpointTrie` and is the most suitable variant for Ethereum applications.
 It stores values under the `keccak256` hash of their keys.

-By default trie nodes are not deleted from the underlying DB to not corrupt older trie states (as of `v4.2.0`).
-If you are only interested in the latest state of a trie you can switch to a delete behavior (e.g. if you want to save disk space) by using the `deleteFromDB` constructor option (see related release notes in the changelog for more details).
+By default, trie nodes are not deleted from the underlying DB to not corrupt older trie states (as of `v4.2.0`).
+If you are only interested in the latest state of a trie, you can switch to a delete behavior (e.g. if you want to save disk space) by using the `deleteFromDB` constructor option (see related release notes in the changelog for more details).

 ## Initialization and Basic Usage